SuperOfficeDocs/superoffice-docs/docs/onsite-setup/service/set-up-guide.md

 As a consequence, you must verify that this communication system is working when upgrading.
 Otherwise, CRMScript triggers from Sales will stop working.
 Specifically, this means:

-* Make sure the authentication keys are present and equal, in all config files (web.config(s) and config.
+* Make sure the authentication keys are present and equal, in all config files (web.config(s) and config).
 * Make sure your network topology allows HTTP(s) communication from the NetServer installation to the Service installation.

 > [!CAUTION]